Which mortgage is best? Options for 3 life stages

 Article continues below

 Homeowners hitting retirement age are refinancing into 15-year mortgages and placing the savings achieved by a lower payment into their retirement accounts.
-This strategy is so popular that McAllister says it seems as though he has closed more 15-year mortgages in the past 18 months than he did in the previous 10 years.

 Some borrowers at retirement age opt for a fixed interest rate in the 3% range, while others change to an adjustable rate that starts as low as 2.25%.
 The adjustable rate is risky but can be smart for people who plan to sell before the rate resets, McAllister says.